 The priestess peered at the stone, frowning slightly.
 “What is that?”

 “It’s the Source lodestone.
 It’s attuned to the powers of all the Sources of Tehovir.
-I’m not sure exactly how it works; there’s a legend that it was mined from the legendary Great Source where the powers of heaven and earth come together to create Source-power.
+I’m not sure exactly how it works; there’s a tale that it was mined from the legendary Great Source where, it’s said, the powers of heaven and earth come together to create Source-power.
 I don’t know about that, but I know it’s been used by scores of generations of Source-Fixers, and I know that in the twenty-seven years I’ve been in the trade, the lodestone has never been wrong.”

-Her eyebrows furrowed together, and Kaniev felt the stirring of magic in use.
+Her eyebrows furrowed together.
+Kaniev felt the stirring of magic in use.
 “It’s channeling Source-power,” she said after a moment.
 “So this isn’t just a trick.”

 “Not a trick.”